afarleywws/Programming-Guide/docs/knit.md

 Lets group these together for simplicity.

 `Signal` and `RemoteSignal` are wrappers for BindableEvents and RemoteEvents respectively.
-They provide more functionality for developers to take advantage which saves us time in the long run.
+They provide more functionality for developers to take advantage of, which saves us time in the long run.

 `RemoteProperty` are in a way similar to RemoteEvents but instead expose a read-only `Value` to the client that is updated whenever it is set.
 The client can `:Get()` this Value at any point and also setup a `.Changed` connection to know as soon as the Value object is changed.